 Our immune systems use vitamin D to amplify its ability to combat infections and counter inflammation.
 The problem starts when we stay tucked in bed, far away from sunlight, with an already high possibility of catching infections.
 Therefore, winters demand more vitamin D!

 Where Can You Easily Get Your Required Vitamin D from?

 Famously known as the 'sunshine vitamin,' vitamin D is produced when your skin gets hit by sunlight.

 Dark-skinned individuals are more likely to be deficient in vitamin D as compared to fair-skinned individuals.
 However, vitamin D is generally the lowest irrespective of their skin color during winters.

 To counter that, you should take vitamin D rich foods.
 However, there are chances this might not be enough during winters.
-So, to make up for it, health professionals recommend you should consider taking supplements to make up at least 600 IU per day of vitamin D.
+So, to make up for it, health professionals recommend you should consider taking supplements to make up at least 600 UI per day of vitamin D.

 Some sun-bathing would help too!

 You Do Not Only Have Your Bones to Take Care Of